 Have you ever thought about doing a cross-country road trip?

-Me neither- until this past May when I had to find a way to make the trek from California to Georgia for the summer.
+Me either- until this past May when I had to find a way to make the trek from California to Georgia for the summer.
 It was a long journey, but with a few tips and tricks, it was one of the most fun trips I’ve ever taken!
 I got to see Las Vegas, the Grand Canyon, Dallas, and many other locations in states we passed through.

 Here are some tips for your cross-country road trip: